-Rob is a relational Counsellor with a BA(Hons) in Integrative Relational Counselling form Middlesex University, working in private practice at the Awareness Centre Tooting and private rooms in South Kensington.
-He has previously worked for a counselling charity in Notting Hill and in placement for the NHS delivering front line counselling services.
+Rob is a relational Counsellor with a BA(Hons) in Integrative Relational Counselling form Middlesex University, working in private practice at the Awareness Centre Tooting and The Practice near Oxford Circus.
+He is also Clinical Manager at Help Counselling Centre in Notting Hill and has worked in placement for the NHS delivering front line counselling services.

-He has completed additional training in working with trauma, mindfulness-based stress reduction and working online with clients, holding ATCO Professional Level 2 Accreditation.
+He has completed additional training in working with trauma, mindfulness-based stress reduction and working online with clients, holding ACTO Professional Level 2 Accreditation.

 Rob is registered with the British Association for Counselling and Psychotherapy (BACP) and the Association for Counselling and Therapy Online (ACTO) and abides by both their frameworks for ethical practice and has regular professional supervision to support his work.